Freedom to Speak Up

 Here at Dorset County Hospital it is important that our staff feel listened to, valued and are making a valuable contribution to the Trust.

-If we think something might go wrong, it’s important that we all feel able to speak up to stop potential harm.
+If we think something might go wrong, it’s important that our staff all feel able to speak up to stop potential harm.

-Even when things are good, but could be even better, we should feel able to say something and be confident that our suggestion will be used as an opportunity for improvement.
+Even when things are good, but could be even better, our staff should feel able to say something and be confident that their suggestion will be used as an opportunity for improvement.

 There are various channels for speaking up, including contacting our Freedom to Speak Up Guardian.